 Prof. McCandliss (pictured on the right) appeared on Discovery Channel when using a sounding rocket equipped with a spectro-telescope to observe Comet ISON in December 2013.

 Graduate students Keith Redwine and Brian Fleming are shown here assembling a sounding rocket payload.

 Low Earth Orbit and Beyond

 The successes of the early sounding rocket program lead by William Fastie provided the scientific and technical basis for the development of the Apollo 17 Ultraviolet Spectrometer on a mission to search for a lunar atmosphere.
-This effort was supported by Prof. Paul Feldman who later became PI of the sounding rocket program and was responsible for over 3 dozen launches.
+This effort was supported by the late Prof. Paul Feldman who later became PI of the sounding rocket program and was responsible for over 3 dozen launches.